 A more active approach to managing your endometriosis symptoms could be exercise.
 “Exercise, for me, has been huge.
 It keeps you up, it keeps you moving, it keeps you flexible, and I think it helps your mood in general,” Anne (diagnosed 2010) says.
-It’s true—exercise is said to increase feel-good chemicals, such as endorphins, in our brain, while reducing the levels of stress hormones.
+It’s true—exercise is said to increase feel-good chemicals, such as endorphins, in our brains, while reducing the levels of stress hormones.

 3. Get creative

 Feeling creative?
 Jot down whatever is on your mind!
 Whether it’s a diary entry, a list of what you’re grateful for, or a simple doodle, journaling can help you shift focus towards positivity.
 “I journal.
-Journaling helps me.”
-Krystle shares.
+Journaling helps me,” Krystle shares.
 “It does help you with your mind-set as well to really get your focus on all the things you’re grateful for.
 I think what you focus on, you get more of.”
 SpeakENDO tip: blast some music to get inspired and enhance your experience!

 For those who have the flexibility to do so: consider changing what you eat!
 While this may not work for everyone, some women with endometriosis have explained that changing their lifestyle has helped them over time.
 “Diet has been extremely helpful,” Danielle says.
 “It's really a great advantage to have a group of women be able to explain what's worked, and what hasn't—and what's helped them, and hasn't.
 My diet has changed—I'm sure a little bit towards healthier anyway, which seems to help in all kinds of aspects.”